vicenteicc2008/ViceBios/README.md

 a BIOS Setup for EDK2/UEFI

 ## Credits
-BigfootACA for some .gitignore, dec, dsc because i took some simpleinit code for creating dec, dsc
+BigfootACA for some .gitignore, dec, dsc code because i took some simpleinit code for creating dec, dsc